-The STEELGUARD 951 has been extensively tested to industry recognized standards to demonstrate its ability to withstand weather and environmental exposure without topcoats, and as such, the use of a topcoat is generally considered optional and for esthetic purposes only.
-However, when a topcoat is to be applied on the STEELGUARD 951, only qualified topcoats should be used.
+The PPG STEELGUARD 951 PFP coating system has been extensively tested to industry recognized standards to demonstrate its ability to withstand weather and environmental exposure without topcoats, and as such, the use of a topcoat is generally considered optional and for esthetic purposes only.
+However, when a topcoat is to be applied on the PPG STEELGUARD 951 PFP coating system, only qualified topcoats should be used.

-The STEELGUARD 951 can be top coated when it is sufficiently cured (see PDS for overcoating intervals), ensuring the surfaces are clean and dry and free from surface contamination including dust, grease, amine bloom, etc. Recommended minimum over coating intervals differs depending on topcoat, therefore refer to PDS for relevant data.
+The PPG STEELGUARD 951 PFP coating system can be top coated when it is sufficiently cured (see PDS for overcoating intervals), ensuring the surfaces are clean and dry and free from surface contamination including dust, grease, amine bloom, etc. Recommended minimum over coating intervals differ depending on topcoat, therefore refer to PDS for relevant data.

-The STEELGUARD 951 should only be topcoated with approved PPG topcoats as per the STEELGUARD 951 APPROVED TOPCOATS guide sheet, as compatibility and performance are readily verified.
-Where non-PPG topcoats are used the topcoat manufacture must ensure their product is compatible for use with the STEELGUARD 951.
+Ideally, the PPG STEELGUARD 951 PFP coating system should be used in conjunction with PPG topcoats covered under Information Sheet 1226, as compatibility and performance are readily verified.
+Where non-PPG topcoats are used the topcoat manufacture must ensure their product is compatible for use with the PPG STEELGUARD 951 PFP coating system.